gustavobbrand/enhancements/81-IDevID_and_IAK_support.md

 ### Attestation from the verifier perspective after the registration process
 The work from the verifier perspective can keep using the ephemeral AK or switch between all the possible scenarios mentioned.
-These scenarios will be implemented gradually.
+This is being though a multi-step plani and these scenarios will be implemented gradually.

 ### Test Plan